DarkMinimum/Blender-Annotation-Extension/README.md

 # Blender annotation extension

 This is a source code of the blender annotation extension.
-In order to use it, archive `annotation-extension` and inport it from local file directly in Blender.
+To use it, archive `annotation-extension` and import it from the local file directly in Blender.

-In order to check generated ground-truth use `check_annotations.py`
+To check generated ground-truth use `check_annotations.py`